Building a Corpus

 Organizing Your Corpus

-A well-organized corpus saves enormous time during analysis.
-Set up your system before you start collecting.
+A well-organized corpus saves real time during analysis.
+Set up your filing system before you start collecting.

 File management